elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/12-supervisors.markdown

   mod: {Myapp, []}
 ```

-So our applicaion function now looks like:
+So our application function now looks like:

 ```elixir
   def application do